 - Last Wednesday, both Sababu and Kassiwa testified in their own defence, stating they did no more than their regular duties in relation to the container shipment.

-- Kenyan prosecutors have previously charged clearing agents in four different prosecutions and have yet to obtain a conviction.
+- Kenyan prosecutors have previously charged clearing agents in four different prosecutions and have yet to obtain a conviction in any of those cases.
 The case returns to court on May 26th.
+Go to CF 417/2013 Mombasa for latest court update.

 It has taken 99 months for the defence to finally reach the point where it could request time of the court to write up its final submissions.